negativenagesh/Reimagine-movies/README.md

 ```

 Notes:
-- Uses `gpt-5-mini-2025-08-07` with `web_search` tools to gather recent information.
+- Uses `gpt-4o-mini-search-preview-2025-03-11` with `web_search_options={}` to gather recent movie information.
-- Returns candidates in JSON, then produces a markdown deep summary used as `source_story`.
+- Simple search query: `"search for movie - {title}"` returns comprehensive results including plot, cast, release info, streaming availability.
+- Displays complete search results in markdown format for review.
+- User confirms before proceeding with reimagining.
+- Prompts for genre (15 options), language style (15 options), and output language (30 languages; defaults to English).
+- Full search result used as `source_story` for transformation.
-- Genre selection is applied to `creative_constraints`.
+- All selections applied to `creative_constraints` to guide the transformation.

 #### Getting Your OMDb API Key